Random Pulse Sequences for Qubit Noise Spectroscopy: Abstract

 \section{Abstract}

 Qubit noise spectroscopy is an important tool for the experimental investigation of open quantum systems.
-However, conventional techniques for implementing noise spectroscopy are time-consuming, because they require multiple measurements of the noise spectral density at different frequencies.
-Here we describe an alternative method for quickly characterizing the spectral density.
-Our method utilizes random pulse sequences, with carefully-controlled correlations among the pulses, to measure arbitrary linear functionals of the noise spectrum.
-Such measurements allow us to estimate $k$'th-order moments of the noise spectrum, as well as to reconstruct sparse noise spectra via compressed sensing.
-Our simulations of the performance of the random pulse sequences on a realistic physical system, self-assembled quantum dots, reveal a speedup of an order of magnitude in extracting the noise spectrum compared to conventional dynamical decoupling approaches.
+However, conventional techniques for noise spectroscopy are time-consuming, because they require measurements of the noise spectral density at many different frequencies.
+Here we describe an alternative approach to noise spectroscopy, which requires fewer resources, and relies on direct measurement of arbitrary linear functionals of the noise spectral density.
+This method uses random pulse sequences with carefully-controlled correlations, which are chosen using algorithms for phase retrieval.
+These measurements allow us to reconstruct sparse noise spectra via compressed sensing.
+Our simulations of the performance of the random pulse sequences on a realistic physical system, self-assembled quantum dots, reveal a speedup of an order of magnitude in extracting the noise spectrum, compared to conventional dynamical decoupling approaches.